blueSparrow2000/blackout_deathmatch/README.md

 2024.2.3~2024.2.12 Basic game mechanics

-- Make a death match version: Each kill advances the weapon of a player(cannot be dropped) + smarter AI & AI health increase + on ground items are: medkits/scopes/armors
+2024.2.17  Each kill advances the weapon of a player / unable to drop item & pickup guns / player drop a medkit & wearing armor and scope on death / AI health increase / on ground items are restricted to the followings: medkits/scopes/armors

+- Make a death match version: smarter AI &
-- Make a death match version: When a player reaches the last gun and get a kill, game initializes itself with last winner's name on the leaderboard / unable to drop item & pickup guns / player drop a medkit & wearing armor and scope on death
+- Make a death match version: When a player reaches the last gun and get a kill, game initializes itself with last winner's name on the leaderboard